 We have kept a registry of all of the patients that have been treated and we have found that 75% of all patients treated have had a positive outcome with improvements in both pain scores as well as functional scores.
 The level of improvement for the treatment in our knee arthritis patients has been equivalent to the improvement seen in a total knee replacement in severe arthritic group.

 There are a number of different patterns of response to this treatment.
 There are some individuals who have an immediate effect with a profound reduction in their symptoms.
 Others demonstrate an initial increase in their symptoms following the injection but then things settle down and they slowly improve.
 Interestingly, some patients having hip Lipogems have a slower response with sometimes a 3 week period before the benefits start appearing.
 In some of our patients, they continue to improve after 3 months.
+Most patients improve from 6 weeks and we tend to see patients improving most between 3 and 4 months after the procedure.
 This may be due to the fact that by reduction of the pain in the joint, the muscles then start regaining some of their strength and the control which is achieved by the strengthening of these muscles further stabilises the joint improving symptoms.